omega8cc/hosting_le/README.md

 Requirements
 ============

 This module works with Apache and Nginx.
-You must have the third-party `letsencrypt.sh` library uploaded (see Usage).
+You must have the third-party `letsencrypt.sh v0.2.0` library uploaded (see Usage).

 Usage
 =====

-This module uses [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh) and automates almost everything:
+This module uses [letsencrypt.sh v0.2.0](https://github.com/lukas2511/letsencrypt.sh) and automates almost everything:

 * Aegir and its config may live in any non-standard directory or in the canonical `/var/aegir`
 * The certificate's name in Aegir (and thus its directory) is the same as the site's name